Login

 Legally, both parties pay separately for their own copy.
 In practice, tenants usually pay the full amount as part of move-in costs.
 This can be negotiated!

-Where to stamp: LHDN offices, online via STAMPS at stamps.hasil.gov.my, or through your real estate agent.
+Where to stamp: LHDN offices, online via STAMPS e-Stamping portal, or through your real estate agent.

 Step 8: Move-In Inspection & Inventory List